patricks-js/picpay-simplified/README.md

 - **CI/CD:** GitHub Actions
 - **Testing:** Vitest, supertest and Bruno for API testing

-### Business Rules
+### 📋 Business Rules

 - Email and CPF/CNPJ must be uniques
 - Customers can receive and perform transfers
 - Merchant only receive transfers
 - Balance must be sufficient before transfers
-- All transfers are transactions, if any error occurs, the operations is reverted
+- Every transfer operation is wrapped in a database transaction to ensure atomicity.
+In case of an error, the system reverts all operations to maintain consistency.
 - Transfers must be authorized with an [external authorization service](https://util.devi.tools/api/v2/authorize) (GET)
 - Users should receive a notification when a transfer is completed with a [external notification service](https://util.devi.tools/api/v1/notify) (POST)

-### Requirements
+### ✅ Requirements

 - [x] User can create an account as customer or merchant
 - [x] User can authenticate with email & password